 There are many contemporary architectural delights to be found in Frankfurt.
-There are over twelve skyscrapers on the city’s skyline and several public parks.
-Magnificent Frankfurt buildings include the Commerzbank headquarters with a tower that stands 259 metres and 53 stories high, the energy efficient WfK Westarkade Conference Centre and the impressive MyZeil Shopping Centre, to name a few.
+There are over 12 skyscrapers on the city’s skyline and several public parks.
+Magnificent Frankfurt buildings include the Commerzbank headquarters with a tower that stands 259 meters and 53 stories high, the energy efficient WfK Westarkade Conference Center and the impressive MyZeil Shopping Center, to name a few.

 Frankfurt Architecture Museum

 Frankfurt is so highly regarded for its architecture that it is home to the German Museum of Architecture, also known as DAM.
 To learn more about the buildings in Frankfurt, make sure you take time to visit one of Europe’s most informative museums on architecture.
 The museum’s main highlight is the ‘House in a House’ exhibition.
 There are also several temporary displays on show and public access to the extensive reference library.